 Additionally, he has prominent involvement internationally.
 Stewart worked in accreditation for ABC Television at the 1984 Summer Olympic Games in Los Angeles.

 Stewart remains active in the community.
 He is currently or has been involved with The City of Hope Cancer Center, The East Oakland Youth Foundation, The ALS Foundation, Special Olympics and the United Way.
 He developed the Free Throws For Heroes program for 9/11 relief and, also helped the Red Cross with relief efforts in the wake of the Hurricane Katrina disaster.
+He is a member of the Team Up For 1 Board of Directors, an organization that enhances the quality of life for children with terminal illness by matching them with sports teams at every level.

 Stewart was twice honored with the UC Davis Community Service Award and, in 2008, the Diversity and Principles of Community Achievement Recognition Award.
 In four seasons in which UC Davis was eligible for awards, his Aggie basketball team received three consecutive Big West Conference Team Sportsmanship Awards.